emjavan/TACC_Tutorial/README.md

-# TACC_Tutorial
+# TACC Tutorial
 Quick examples for running jobs on TACC in serial or parallel.
 Examples are for Frontera, but are nearly identical for all clusters.
+If you'd like to get deeper into everything I highly recommend the [Software Engineering and Design](https://coe-332-sp22.readthedocs.io/en/main/index.html) course.

 ## 1. Login via ssh
 * On Mac open Terminal.
 Application > Utilities > Terminal